elegant-scipy/elegant-scipy/markdown/ch1.markdown

 ```

 Above, each gene's expression across different cell types is stored in a list of Python integers.
-Then, we store all of these lists in a list (a metalist, if you will).
+Then, we store all of these lists in a list (a meta-list, if you will).
 We can retrieve individual data points using two levels of list indexing:

 ```python